 On July 7, 2020, the District entered into a Lease Purchase Agreement with First Internet Public Finance Corp. to finance the acquisition and installation of athletic facilities improvements.
-The original principal amount of the transaction was \$888,000, with \$711,000 principal currently outstanding.
-Principal payments will be made on December 1 each year, commencing on December 1, 2020, with a final payment on December 1, 2029.
+The original principal amount of the transaction was \$888,000, with \$631,000 principal currently outstanding.
+Principal payments are made on December 1 each year, with a final payment on December 1, 2029.